IntegrationsStreamingAzure Event Hubs

 namespacestringYesThe Event Hubs namespace name.

-connection_stringsecretYesThe namespace-level connection string with Send permission.
+connection_stringsecretYesThe namespace-level or event-hub-scoped connection string with Send permission.

 Signal Setup